FarronF/limerick-council-meetings/meetings/2023/11/14-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of Municipal District of Adare-Rathkeale - 17th October 2023.md

 Councillor O’Brien referred to the investment by Irish Rail for the Limerick to Foynes and

-the recent delays in delivering the project due to appeals made through the statutory--- 3
+the recent delays in delivering the project due to appeals made through the statutory
+---
+3

 process.
 Discussion ensued and Councillor Teskey proposed Irish Rail attend the